Inland Products provides UID Labels that are MIL-STD-130 compliant for identification purposes.

 First off, let’s define what MIL-STD-130 is.

 As you can guess from the letters, “MIL-STD” stands for “military standard.”
 MIL-STD is what sets the regulations for how items need to be identified when sold to the DoD.
-As of the time of writing, the most current version of the standard is MIL-STD-130N, which was published on November 16, 2012.
+As of the time of writing, the most current version of the standard is MIL-STD-130N Change 1, which was published on November 16, 2012.
 (Please see the bottom of this article for newer information.)

-MIL-STD-130 requires that items sent to the DoD must be marked and readable by both humans and machines, according to MIL-STD-130; this means you need to have a 2D data matrix barcode.
+Items sent to the DoD must be marked and readable by both humans and machines, according to MIL-STD-130; this means you need a 2D data matrix barcode.

 What Is UID?

 “UID” stands for “unique identification,” which can refer to several things.
 On the other hand, “IUID” stands for “item unique identification,” which means a specific item.
-Another term you might run into is UII, which stands for “unique item identifier.”
+You might run into another term which is UII.
+This stands for “unique item identifier.”

 While UID and IUID are the actual marking label or tag (such as the code on an item), UII isn’t a label or tag.
-Instead, it’s the information being stored within the UID or IUID.
+Instead, it’s information being stored within a UID or IUID.

-The result of having such a system is that there are no duplicates of individual items.
+The result of having such a system is there are no duplicates of individual items.
 Considering that anything the DoD handles is probably critical, all their records must be as accurate as possible.
-UID and IUID codes ensure there’s both accuracy and reliability of the information that’s passed on.
+UID and IUID codes ensure both accuracy and reliability of information being passed on.

-Because it’s so reliable, the Government uses the UID system to carefully track important information, such as where their equipment is, what it’s value is, what condition it’s in, and how much they have, allowing them to streamline their programs more effectively.
+Because it’s so reliable, the Government uses the UID system to carefully track important information, such as where their equipment is, what it’s value is, what condition it’s in, and how much they have.
+This allows them to streamline their programs more effectively.